[Updated October 2023]

 1. Build a Culture that Cares

 Developing an employee-first culture that’s built on care and camaraderie should be item one on the agenda of every call center looking to fight against burnout.
 What’s more, doing so can become your competitive advantage, helping you attract more agents down the line—and outdo your rivals.
+So, how do you actually do this?
+Start here.

 2. Set Clear Expectations from the Start